github-erro/github-erro/README.md

                        ₊˚  Don't try to take my ideas or inspiration, or I will bite you  ₊˚

   ![image](https://github.com/user-attachments/assets/fc7a7fd0-c05d-4b13-9357-c006b69b2a5a)
+                  please follow my friend's account if you don't mind

 <!--
 **github-erro/github-erro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.